nudgebg/egvinsulin/README.md

 Please refer to the [Code Reference](./reference.md) for more details.

 ### Output Format
 The StudyDataset base class defineds methods to extract cgm, basal and bolus data in standardized pandas dataframes of the following format.
 See the [StudyDataset](./reference.md/#studies.studydataset.StudyDataset) class documentation.
+All datetimes are expressed as https://en.wikipedia.org/wiki/Unix_time (seconds since 00:00:00 UTC on 1 January 1970).
 The pandas dataframes format is as follows:

 #### Boluses
 `bolus_history.csv`: These are all bolus delivery events as a event stream.
-Standard boluses are assumed to be delivered immediately.
+Standard boluses are assumed to be commanded to be delivered immediately.
+Note we do not attempt to characterize when insulin was actually delivered, as each pump delivers commanded basal and bolus insulin in different ways.

 | Column Name | Type| Description|
 |----|----|----|